UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 - To be able to use MATLAB 2019b, and later, together with the batch system, MATLAB needs to be configured to use a cluster profile.
 - This needs to be done only once for each cluster and each version of MATLAB.
-- Note that this is done AFTER loading MATLAB
+- Note that this is done AFTER loading MATLAB.

+This will provide a set of default specifications for batch and parallel jobs called a **cluster profile**.
+These specifications can be changed or added to at runtime, and it is possible to have more than one profile for a single release.

 .. admonition:: configCluster(.sh) from the terminal